-A CFA Championship Class breed, the Abyssinian cat is an affectionate, intelligent, and playful companion cat that needs little grooming, but lots of attention.
+The Abyssinian cat is an affectionate, intelligent, and playful companion cat that needs relatively little grooming, but lots of attention.

-If you know anyone who thinks that cats are aloof, or unaffectionate and snooty then have them read this article.
+If you know anyone who thinks that cats are aloof, or unaffectionate and snooty then you might suggest they read up on the Aby.
 Then, introduce them to one of these very special felines.
 These cats are very personable and affectionate animals that love to interact with their families.

-This is an old breed, dating back much further than many.
-Images in ancient Egypt show cats with a very similar appearance, right down to the ticked appearance of their coats.
+Like the Egyptian Mau, this is an old breed, dating back much further than many.
+Images from ancient Egypt show cats with a very similar appearance to today's Abys, right down to the ticked appearance of their coats.
 The first of these cats to arrive in England came from Ethiopia in the eighteen hundreds.

 As the saying goes, curiosity killed the cat, and these cats are especially curious.
 Of course, that's why they need nine lives.
 These cats want to know everything about what's going on around them.
 They seem to actually try to help their owners complete household chores and like to hang out with them in the garden.